Last updated on April 24th, 2022

 Patchwork Road and Panorama Road

 Time to make your way to the beautiful landscape of Biei to Patchwork Road and Panorama Road.
-In fact, Biei is surrounded by vast expanses of the hill with Patchwork Road located in the north-west while Panorama Road in the south of town.
+In fact, Biei is surrounded by vast expanses of the hill with Patchwork Road located in the northwest while Panorama Road is in the south of town.
 The never-ending rolling hill, wonderful scene, and picturesque farm make it an enjoyable driving journey.